xpmethod/rikersbot/day-3.md

 Share Tweets that went out this Week
 Discussion about Guidelines for Tweets

-Physical Computing Exercise?

-2. Computing Workshop (1.5hr)
+2. Computing Workshop (1.5 hr)
+Led by Dennis, on Python, building toward the BOT.
+- Count the characters etc.

-3. Writing Workshop?
+3. Writing Workshop (1.5 hr)
+Prompt: What do you dream about?
+What do you do with computers?
+What's the funniest thing you heard last month?
+Writing is done on the machines.

-4. Team Meetings (30 Min)
+4. Team Meetings (~10 Min)
 Coding - Dennis
 Editing - Cameron
 Production -Manan